-InboxDollars will pay you via egift cards, Visa cards or check.
+InboxDollars will pay you via gift cards, Visa cards, or check.

 Ipsos i-Say will pay you to complete surveys.
 You get points for each survey you complete, and you can use your points to get a cash deposit to your PayPal account.

-If you want, you can choose to get a gift card to a popular retailer with your points, too.
+You can also get a gift card to a popular retailer with your points.
 Most surveys only pay a few cents.
-Longer surveys will pay up to a few dollars
+Longer surveys will pay up to a few dollars.

 The great thing about these income avenues is that you can use them even if you only have a few minutes to spare.